Power Tab Editor

-Power Tab Editor is a free tablature authoring tool created by Brad Larsen for Windows.
+Power Tab Editor is a freeware tablature authoring tool created by Brad Larsen for Windows.
 It is used to create guitar, bass and ukulele tablature scores, among many others.
 The current version uses the *.ptb file format.

 The Power Tab Editor is able to import MIDI tracks, and can export to ASCII Text, HTML, and MIDI formats.
 In addition, individual sections may be exported as bitmap files.

 The program allows for tablature scores to be created alongside standard musical notation.
 The software achieves this through the input of tablature.

 Each Power Tab file contains two scores: guitar and bass.
 Only one score needs to be used for a Power Tab file.
 For proper playback, it is required that the time signatures and tempo markers be consistent between the two scores.